 The church's strategic role in whole-person health and healing for all nations.

 One of the greatest challenges facing the church is to address the need of people everywhere to live lives of health and wholeness (shalom).
-This was at the very heart of Jesus’ ministry on earth as demonstrated by his integration of preaching, teaching, discipling, with works of deliverance and healing.
-Jesus showed the integration of the physical and spiritual that was intended for the church’s ministry rather than the separation of the two by Greek philosophers and the Enlightenment.
+This was at the very heart of Jesus’ ministry on earth as demonstrated by his integration of preaching, teaching, and discipling with works of deliverance and healing.
+Jesus practiced care of the whole person—body, soul, and spirit—in the individuals’ social context.
+And he expected his disciples and his church to continue this form of ministry.
+Unfortunately, dualism (separating our faith from the rest of our lives) as well as a reductionist attitude (oversimplifying complex situations and phenomena) has crept into the thinking and activities of the church and into the attitudes of many who treat diseases.